Skip to content

 Legend

-✓ Automatic = the broker calculates and declares on your behalf. ✗ Manual = you must calculate and pay yourself.
-The manual TOB must be paid within 2 months of each transaction.
-Annual DCA costs are estimated based on 12 orders per year excluding foreign exchange fees.
+✓ Automatic = the broker calculates and withholds on your behalf. ✗ Manual = you calculate and pay yourself.
+A manual TOB must be paid by the end of the 2nd month following each transaction, or a fine of €50 per week of delay applies (max. €2,600).

 ✅ Recommended for most Belgian investors